random-j-farmer/random-minecraft/_posts/2020-12-27-the-humble-etho-clock.md

 ![Stem Farm](/random-minecraft/assets/the-humble-etho-clock/stem-farm.jpg)

-The screenshot shows the control of a TnT duper for a stem farm.
+The screenshot shows the control of a TNT duper for a stem farm.

 The input is the NoTree signal on the right.
-When this goes down, a TnT is duped every 4.2 seconds until the trunk has been pushed up by a piston.
+When this goes down, a TNT is duped every 4.2 seconds until the trunk has been pushed up by a piston.

 The output is the DuperActive signal on the left.
 It goes into a logic circuit that controls the main farm.
-When the tree trunk has been pushed up and the current TnT has has exploded, the farm will go back into grow mode and signal the TnT duper again when the next tree has grown.
+When the tree trunk has been pushed up and the current TNT has has exploded, the farm will go back into grow mode and signal the TNT duper again when the next tree has grown.